 Events - Event View

-This is the "Event Detail" view, showing all available information for this event.
-If the event has passed, click the "Event Report" button to read a report and view photos that were uploaded.
+If the event has passed, click the "Event Report" icon to read a report and view photos that were uploaded.

 "Why Should I Care About Wisconsin Courts?"

-Videoconference information will be provided in an email once registration is complete.
+Videoconference information will be provided in an email once payment is received.

 You do not have to register for the in-person event at UWO-Fox Cities Campus.